+No, prostitution is not legal in Florida.
 Florida Statutes Section 796.07 defines prostitution as the giving or receiving of the body for sexual activity for hire but excludes sexual activity between spouses.
-As such, it is illegal to:

 - own, establish, maintain, or operate any place, structure, building, or conveyance for the purpose of lewdness, assignation, or prostitution.